samuelmyoussef/SofaGym/README.md

 A cleaning system is used to close clients that are no longer used.
 This makes it possible to avoid having an exponential number of open clients.

 When it is not necessary to have access to the different states of the environment, i.e. when the actions are used sequentially, only one client is open and performs the calculations sequentially.

+the server/worker architecture can be used by setting the `use_server` boolean flag in the default configs of the environment to `True`.

+### Normal Architecture

+The default architecture (`use_server=False`) of the environment does not use the server/worker architecture to avoid the slower performance due to the communication between the server and the client whenever it is not needed.

 ### Vectorized Environment